 There are actually several reasons this isn’t a good idea.
 Similar to chicken bones and steak bones, pork bones are not recommended for dogs, especially if cooked.
 Keep reading to learn more about why you shouldn’t share these table scraps with your pup.

 Pork bones, whether raw or cooked, are not recommended for dogs.
 Raw bones can be used when feeding your dog a raw diet, but they should be ground up with other meats to provide your pup with the nutrients they contain.
 Some dog owners do allow their dogs to eat raw bones during a raw feeding session, but it’s not without risk.

 It doesn’t really matter what type of bone it is, either.
 A grilled BBQ pork rib can cause the same amount of damage as the rib from a pork chop.
-What really matters is the size of the bone that was consumed, and what size your canine companion is.
+What really matters is the size of the bone that was consumed and the size of your canine companion.
 Bigger dogs generally have bigger intestines and may be able to pass bones easier than smaller dogs.
 Either way, a raw bone does carry slightly fewer health risks than a cooked bone, but both should be avoided if possible.

 Bone Ingestion Risks

 There are several risks when it comes to eating pork bones.
 These are just risks.
 This means your pup may be just fine after bone consumption.
 But because there are risks, it’s not worth consciously endangering your dog’s health to feed them leftovers from that afternoon’s barbeque.
 Let’s take a look at each risk in further detail.